Patrick Fagerberg: 2011 accident

-On March 19, 2011, Fagerberg attended a show of the band Orchestral Manoeuvres in the Dark (OMD) at the music festival South by Southwest (SXSW).
+On March 19, 2011, Fagerberg attended a show of the band OMD at the music festival South by Southwest (SXSW).
 A few seconds after the concert started, a 400-pound camera boom fell on the audience, injuring Fagerberg directly on the head, knocking him out for a few minutes.
 After being rushed to the hospital and running several tests and CT scans, Fagerberg was sent home that same night, as medics assured his neck was not broken and he had no obvious fractures on his skull.

 However, two days later, Fagerberg started having trouble with putting sentences together and reading.
 The following days, he began showing symptoms like "raccoon eyes" or periorbital ecchymosis, and bleeding from ears.
 This led to the discovery of a basilar skull fracture and he was soon diagnosed with a traumatic brain injury (TBI).
 Fagerberg spent the next year and a half attending physical therapy, cognitive therapy, and speech therapy.

 In 2011, Fagerberg sued Steve Madden, who had hired the videographer whose camera boom landed on Fagerberg's head.
 Fagerberg filed suit for negligence under the theories of respondent superior and ostensible authority, negligent hiring, and negligent supervision.
 He also sued the festival South by Southwest and the Stubb's BBQ music venue.

 Savant syndrome and art career

-During one of his cognitive therapy sessions, Fagerberg was suggested to do art therapy.
+During one of his cognitive therapy sessions, a suggestion that Fagerberg do art therapy was made.
 While taking these classes, Fagerberg developed a sudden urge to paint, even though he had never painted before.
-In an interview for People's magazine, Fagerberg described this experience to writer Alex Heigl as a "little trigger going off", as it led him to start compulsively painting 20 hours a day.
+In an interview for People magazine, Fagerberg described this experience to writer Alex Heigl as a "little trigger going off", as it led him to start compulsively painting 20 hours a day.

-Fagerberg took Vincent van Gogh's art and Edvard Munch's The Scream as main inspiration.
+Fagerberg took Vincent van Gogh's art and Edvard Munch's painting The Scream as main inspiration.
 He studied these artists' artworks hundreds of times before getting started with his own paintings.

 A year and a half into painting and with 300 artworks under his name, he was introduced to Ronald Gremillion, art critic and owner of the Gremillion & Co.
 Fine Art gallery in Houston, Texas who decided to take Fagerberg on as an artist.